Lake Carmel (New York): Geography

 The lake is elongated in shape, longer along a north–south axis than it is wide, reflecting its artificial origins and its location in one of the valleys in a generally hilly area.
 There are two narrower inlets corresponding to the inflow streams at the north and northeast corners.
 A smaller inlet on the southwest corner bends slightly to the north, where it becomes swamps.

 Lake Carmel and its associated community take up the southeast corner of Kent; most of the shoreline is developed and the residential neighborhoods surrounding it go several blocks inland, often gently rising up the surrounding hills, except for the steep, unnamed 1104 ft peak to the lake's west.

 There are two inflow streams, neither named.
 The one that flows from the north-northwest rises in swamps a half-mile (800 m) the north; the northerly one ultimately rises in Bear Swamp, several miles to the north in the Dutchess County Town of Beekman, and then flows through several other lakes and ponds to get to Lake Carmel.
 The Middle Branch leaves the lake along its eastern shore, to be impounded again two miles (6.4 km) downstream.

-Snadbeck Avenue (NY 52) closely follows the western shore near the northern and central sections of the lake; local roads such as Lakeshore Drive complete the circuit.
+Smadbeck Avenue (NY 52) closely follows the western shore near the northern and central sections of the lake; local roads such as Lakeshore Drive complete the circuit.
 NY 311 crosses the lake's northern inlet on a short causeway just before reaching its southern terminus at Route 52.
 Several other local roads, including Terry Hill Road (Putnam County Route 46), cross the eastern inlet, and Route 52 crosses the southwestern one.
 Interstate 84 is a mile to the northeast via Route 311, although the lake and the road cannot be seen from each other due to the intervening hills.
 Route 52 leads to Carmel a mile (1.6 km) to the south.